github/training-kit/foundations/index.md

 <iframe src="//player.vimeo.com/video/100128962" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### Merges
 Merging is the important step of integrating one branch with another.
-In Git, since work can happen while disconnected from the network, frequently even the same-named branches might need to be merged with one another to unify the changes.
+In Git, because work can happen while disconnected from the network, frequently even the same-named branches might need to be merged with one another to unify the changes.
 Merges come in several flavors, but we'll focus on the _merge made by recursive_ pattern in today's class.

 {% capture svg_path %}../assets/diagrams/merge-recursive.svg{% endcapture %}
 {% include svg %}